 P O R T A N T D A PHYSICAL DANGERS: CHEMICAL DANGERS: Upon heating, toxic fumes are formed.
 OCCUPATIONAL EXPOSURE LIMITS: TLV not established.
 INHALATION RISK: Evaporation at 20°C is negligible; a harmful concentration of airborne particles can, however, be reached quickly.
 EFFECTS OF SHORT-TERM EXPOSURE: EFFECTS OF LONG-TERM OR REPEATED EXPOSURE: T A PHYSICAL PROPERTIES Boiling point: 550°C Melting point: 278°C Density: 1.3 g/cm3 This substance may be hazardous to the environme Solubility in water: none Octanol/water partition coefficient as log Pow: 6.58 nt: special attention should be given to air and ENVIRONMENTA DATA water.
-N O T E S from the incomplete carbons (PAH) content in the environment usually resulting fossil fuels and tobacco.
-Data are insufficiently available on the en.
+N O T E S from the incomplete Benzo(ghi)perylene is present as a component of polycyclic aromatic hydrocarbons (PAH) content in the environment usually resulting from the incomplete combustion or pyrolysis of organic matters, especially fossil fuels and tobacco.
+Data are insufficiently available on the effect of this substance on human health, therefore utmost care must be taken.
 ADDITIONAL INFO RMATION ICSC: 0739 BENZO(ghi)PERYLENE (C) IPCS, CEC, 1994 IMPORTANT LEGAL NOTICE:Neither NIOSH, the CEC or the IPCS nor any person acting on behalf of NIOSH, the CEC or the IPCS is responsible for the use which might be made of this information.
 This card contains the collective views of the IPCS Peer Review Committee and may not reflect in all cases all the detailed requirements included in national legislation on the subject.
 The user should verify compliance of the cards with the relevant legislation in the country of use.
 The only modifications made to produce the U.S. version is inclusion of the OSHA PELs, NIOSH RELs and NIOSH IDLH values.